Clinical research on melanoma and breast cancer - QOL, immunology.

 Current group members

-Roger Olofsson Bagge, Associate professor, Senior consultant surgeon and group leader at Sahlgrenska Cancer Center.
+Roger Olofsson Bagge, Associate professor, Senior consultant surgeon and group leader at Sahlgrenska Center for Cancer Research and The Wallenberg Center for Molecular and Translational Medicine

 Karin Ekström, Senior researcher